Choc13/az-function-fsharp-net5/README.md

 ### Prerequisites

-Before getting started you'll need an Azure subscription and a resource group, you'll also need to installed the [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+Before getting started you'll need an Azure subscription and a resource group, you'll also need to have the [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed.

 You can create the resource group with the `az cli` like this: